english1234/vstcm/README.md

 - R12, R15 & R16: these are marked as 68 ohm in the BOM, however the circuit was designed with 10K in those places.
 10K is probably a better choice, but 68R is what I'm currently experimenting with.
 - The Molex parts are not strictly necessary, you may prefer something different or simply to solder wires directly to the holes in the PCB.
 - U4: The TXS0108E	which converts voltage from 3.3V to 5V is described as having a DIP20 footprint.
 It's actually a bit wider than that, so I removed the DIP socket and used pin headers instead which I had to bend a little to get it to fit.
 This part was used as the previous Teensy 3.2 had 5V outputs whereas the Teensy 4.1 uses 3.3V.
 Installing one of these avoided having to recalculate the values of the resistors in the Op Amp circuit, but if someone works out suitable values for all the resistors in the RGB and XY amplifier sections of the schematic, then U4 can be omitted and jumpered instead.
 - U5: See power options below.
-I have also used a 7805 as a direct replacement, but haven't tested to see if it heats up in the long term.
+I have also used a 7805 as a direct replacement with a small heatsink on it, which gets quite hot but hasn't burnt out as yet.

  - optional parts: see power options below